kaisenlinux/manpages-dev/category/ConsolePort/cu.md

        ~! variable
             Set a cu variable to false.

        ~z   Suspend the cu session.
 This is only supported on some systems.
-On systems for which ^Z may be used to suspend a job, ~^Z will also suspend the ses‐ sion.
+On systems for which ^Z may be used to suspend a job, ~^Z will also suspend the session.

        ~%nostop
             Turn off XON/XOFF handling.